 Note: If filling the position through direct hire, skip steps 3 through 6.

-3. Post the position
+3. Review layoff list or post the position

 Also, learn how to increase outreach efforts and build an inclusive applicant pool with guidance from the Office of Minority Affairs and Diversity.

 4. Form a search committee and draft interview questions

 A search committee should be formed to review applicants, create interview questions, and interview top candidates.
 When forming a search committee, consider membership based on knowledge of work, interaction with position, and composition and diversity of the committee.
 Utilize the search committee to draft interview questions relative to the position.
 Consider making a scoring rubric.

 Interviews are your opportunity to ask qualified candidates pertinent questions regarding their skills and to sell the job to the applicant.
 Evaluate all the applications based on the qualifications and skills you are seeking, and interview those who appear most qualified.